Jaakk0S/IceCreamParlor/README.md

 The application is composed of a frontend and an event-based backend of containerized scalable microservices.
 The microservices are each built with different technologies.

-## Overview

 Ice-cream Parlor provides a backend and a simple UI to buy, process and deliver ice-cream.

-You use the UI to create ice-cream orders.
-You can add existing "classic" ice-cream products to your order, or you can create custom orders where you select the ice-cream composition.
-This data is served by the Menu service.

-Once you have created your order, click "Place Order".
-The order will be placed in the queue for placed orders.
-It will then be picked up by a preparation agent and then placed in the queue for prepared orders.
-It will then be picked up by a delivery agent and delivered.
-At each processing step, the order status is updated using the order status queue.
-These status updates are listened to by the Order service, which will update the order status in its internal database, and push the status updates to the UI.
-The UI will display the progress of each order to the user.

-The Menu service is serving built-in menu items from its database.
-The API also provides administration functions to add and delete menu items.
-There is no UI functionality to support these features.

 ## Technical Aspects